zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 2. Check if your updated definition is effective.

-    **Notes:**

-    * It can take up to 30 seconds for the API Gateway to pick up the new routing.
+    **Note:** It can take up to 30 seconds for the API Gateway to pick up the new routing.